marin-mar/011_insurance/README.md

 - BEM naming, division of blocks into separate files, files are divided by type (extension).<br>
 - The menu is folded into a burger-menu, fixed and changes the background when scrolling the screen, smooth scrolling to the section.<br>
 - When clicking on non-existent links, a pop-up 404 pops up (as an alternative to the 404 page).<br>
 - Summary files in two versions - compressed for the site and expanded for clarity.
 Tested in W3C validators.
-PageSpeed Insights for mobile and for PC are 100%.
+PageSpeed Insights for mobile and for PC are 100%<br>
+- Site is published at:<br>
+<a href="https://marin-mar.github.io/insurance/" rel="noreferrer" target="blank" >https://marin-mar.github.io/insurance/</a><br>
 </h3>